-~ Dialog ~ Topic 19 ~ Social Problems ~ Choose the questions you like ~
+~ Dialogue ~ Topic 19 ~ Social Problems ~ Discuss Questions and Answers ~

 1) Are there many homeless or displaced people where you live?
 Do you know them?